fjtrujy/install/README.md

 ## Installing on OS X

-To simplify the installation of the Calabash gems and to minimize compatibility issues with the system Ruby that is provided by OS X Mavericks and above, we provide a tool called the _Calabash Sandbox_ .
-You can read all about it in the [SANDBOX.README.md](SANDBOX.README.md).
+To simplify the installation of Calabash on OS X and to minimize any compatibility issues with the older Ruby 2.0 provided by OS X, we created a tool called the _Calabash Sandbox_.
+This tool establishes a sandbox environment within a Terminal session with the necessary Calabash gems and Ruby 2.1.5-p273.
+You can read all about the Calabash Sandbox in the [SANDBOX.README.md](SANDBOX.README.md).

-**Note:** You are strongly discouraged from [installing gems with `sudo`](https://github.com/calabash/calabash-ios/wiki/Best-Practice%3A--Never-install-gems-with-sudo).

 ```shell
 $ curl -sSL https://raw.githubusercontent.com/calabash/install/master/install-osx.sh | bash